roisusi/Angular-Udemy/README.md

 <h3>Section 13 - Observable</h3>
 <ul>
     <li>using RxJS lib</li>
-    <li>Angular doesn't unsubscribe events that subscribed using Observers so we need to configure <br>
+    <li>Angular doesn't unsubscribe events that subscribed using Observers, so we need to configure <br>
         Subscription variable and on ngOnDestroy to unsubscribe it</li>
     <li>Using create or new Observable</li>
     <li>Using Complete or Error</li>